Economic Injury Disaster Loan Emergency Advance (EIDL)

 If you are either considering applying, or already involved in the program, you can use this EIDL calculator to check your monthly installments, and review the possible repayment schedules created by different payback scenarios.

 Important note: the U.S. Small Business Administration (SBA) has suspended the first round of the Economic Injury Disaster Loan (EIDL) COVID-19 related assistance program (including EIDL Advances).
 Agricultural businesses, however, can apply again to the facility on a limited basis.
 Applicants who have already submitted their applications will continue to be processed on a first-come, first-served basis.
-For the timely follow-ups, check the SBA's application portal.
+For the timely follow-ups, check the.

 What is EIDL calculator?